tristanbuckreis/ccldpy/README.md

     </tbody>
 </table>

+### Specifying Number of Simulations:

+The original CCLD program (Chiou and Youngs 2008) performed 101 simulations using a single scaling-relationship for a given earthquake.
+A major update to <em>ccldpy</em> (v2.0.0) is the ability for users to specify the number of simulations, which may include combinations of compatible scaling-relationships (i.e., the same "earthquake type" in Table 1).
+For example, if a user wants to implement seperate branches in the randomization process for a shallow-crustal event using only the Wells & Coppersmith (1994) and Thingbaijam et al. (2017) relationships at 1/3 and 2/3 weights, they can do so by allocating 1/3 of the total simulations to "WellsCoppersmith1994" and 2/3 of the total simulations to "ThingbaijamEtAl2017".
+It is important to note that the total number of simulations must be odd (in order to extract a true median), so <em>weights</em> are entered as "number of simulations".
+In the the example mentioned above, if we assume 101 total simulations, the user can allocate 34 (or 35) simulations to "WellsCoppersmith1994" and 67 (or 66) simulations to "ThingbaijamEtAl2017" which approximate the desired 1/3 and 2/3 weights.
+If a user specifies an even number of total simulations, <em>ccldpy</em> will add an additional simulation to one of the selected relationships for which the user allocated > 0 simulations.

+Sensitivity studies suggest that 101 simulations is too few to approximate the expected distributions of rupture gemoetry (i.e., $A$, $AR$, $L$, and $W$) and stable distributions of $R_{RUP,s}$ for a given site.
+These studies were conducted by running <em>ccldpy</em> for a single set of source input parameters while varying the number of simulations for a single scaling relationship, and were performed for several sets of source input parameters.
+The distributions/statistics of $A$, $AR$, $L$, $W$ and $R_{RUP,s}$ at sample locations were assessed for stability.
+In other words, the objective was to locate the minimum number of simulations required to achieve the same distributions/statistics from a run which used a large number of simulations.
+Based on the results of these studies, it is recommended to use at least 300 simulations for each "model" listed in Table 1 in order to ensure the stochastic set of rupture surfaces is representative of the expected distributions.

 # Selection of the Preferred Rupture Geometry:
 <em>ccldpy</em> generates a stochastic set of possible rupture surfaces given the available source metadata as outlined above.
 The objective is to select the most probable surface which does not result in atypically short or long finite-fault distances (e.g., $R_{RUP}$) for any given site, when published finite-fault models from the literature are not available.
 This is done by computing rupture distances ($R_{RUP}$) for a grid of pseudo-stations for each rupture realization (Figure 4).
 The most-probable rupture surface, which is ultimately selected to compute real distance metrics, is that which minimizes the squared difference between $R_{RUP}$ and the median $R_{RUP}$ at each pseudo-station.
 In other words, the optimal rupture surface for the purpose of computing reasonable finite-fault distances is that which minimizes the following expression: